alshedivat/al-folio/_pages/about.md

     <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
 My name is Varun Kausika.
-This is just a test to see if the frontend would change or not.
+I'm currently a Master's student at [The University of Texas at Austin](https://www.utexas.edu), majoring in Business Analytics.
+On a day to day basis at school, I enjoy learning to apply state of the art algorithmic techniques to solve challenging business problems.
+I recently graduated from [National Institute of Technology, Tiruchirappalli](https://www.nitt.edu) with distinction in Chemical Engineering.
+Outside of work, I enjoy playing Chess, solving Sudoku puzzles and long distance running.

+In no particular order, my favorite

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.